YuChenLi923/extend-assign/readme.md

       When true,for example, 'xxx.xx' will be regarded as a key; Default: false.
   - protect \<array>|\<function>
-     -  \<array> An array of propertites will be protected.
+     -  \<array> An array of properties will be protected.
      - \<function>

         a custom filter function, the function has an argument(key), when the function return false, will protect the key.